keithlegg/micro_cnc_controller/README.md

 TODO:
   I still need to wire up the direction pulse, easy enough, just havent done it.

-  I need to work out the pinout (see below) and properly bitchift the pins to match.
+  I need to work out the pinout (see below) and properly bitshift the pins to match.
   It currently only flashes all 8 bits ON or OFF.
 I need to bitshift the port to control single pins/channels/axes.

   The bits on the port will correspond to the CNC4PC breakout board pin assignment (and "standard" LinuxCNC).
   I enojoy using this board because its rleatively cheap and works well.
 You can certainly make your own interface or use others, I just did it this way because I had it on hand.

+  It gets exponentially slower for long distances with large numbers of divisions.
+  To optimize it would be easy to insert extra pulses between the pulses.